goldfirere/singletons/README.md

 windows for requirements on the compiler version needed to build each library:

-* `singletons` is a minimal library, and as such, it has a relatively wide support window. `singletons` must be built with one of the following
+* `singletons` is a minimal library, and as such, it has a relatively wide support window. `singletons` must be built with GHC 8.0 or later.
-   compilers:

-   * GHC 8.0 or greater
-   * GHCJS
+   `singletons` aims to support cross-compilers as well (e.g., GHC's JavaScript backend).
 * `singletons-th` and `singletons-base` require use of many bleeding-edge GHC language extensions, even more so than `singletons` itself.
 As such, it is difficult to maintain support for multiple GHC versions in any given